Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 \section{Quantitative Results}

 In this section, we analyze each of the pre-registered hypotheses described in Section~\ref{sec:hypotheses}.
 We provide additional exploratory analyses and participant quotes to shed light on potential reasons why our hypotheses do or do not hold.
 Our key quantitative results are summarized in Table~\ref{tab:overall}.

-For each measured variable, unless stated otherwise, we ran a mixed-effects regression model (linear or logistic depending on the data type), using the highlight condition as the fix-effects independant variable, and participant ID and coding task as the random-effects variables.
-An omnibus p-value of the highlight condition was obtained through an ANOVA test, and if significant, we conducted pairwise comparisons with a post-hoc Tukey test.
-The left column of Table~\ref{tab:overall} provides $p$-values for the omnibus tests, while the right column shows only those pairs of conditions for which the results were statistically significant or marginally significant in the post-hoc Tukey test.
+For each measured variable, unless stated otherwise, we ran a mixed-effects regression model (linear or logistic depending on the data type), using the highlight condition as the fixed-effects independent variable.
+Participant ID and coding task were used as random-effects independent variables in all mixed-effect models in this paper, which we omit mentioning for the remaining analyses.
+An omnibus $p$-value of the highlight condition was obtained through an ANOVA test, and if significant, we conducted pairwise comparisons with a post-hoc Tukey test.
+The left column of Table~\ref{tab:overall} provides $p$-values for the omnibus tests, while the right column shows only the pairs of conditions for which the post-hoc Tukey tests were statistically significant or marginally significant.

+All of our analyses are done for all participants (no participants were excluded).
+In the following section, whenever we subset the data in any way to conduct an analysis (e.g., subsetting for participants who passed all the unit tests), we explicitly say so; otherwise, the analysis was conducted on all participants.

 We note that because we randomized both the order in which participants completed coding tasks and the assignment of coding tasks to conditions, the number of participants assigned to each coding task varied by condition, as shown in Table~\ref{tab:numpertask}.
 Since we controlled for task assignment in all of our analyses, this randomization should not have a major impact on significance tests.
 However, it may have a small impact on the reported means since our sample size is small.